bccrew/pysma/README.md

 See <http://www.sma-solar.com> for more information on the SMA solar inverters

 This fork aims to document my own invertor, the Sunny Boy 4.0 AV-41.
-It has webconnect 1.5 and uses a self signed-sll certificate.
+It has webconnect 1.5 and uses a self signed-ssl certificate.
+It can send output to any MQTT broker.

 Example usage
 =============